samdeoxys1/poor-man-GPLVM/INSTALL.md

 python -c "import jax; print('JAX version:', jax.__version__); print('Available devices:', jax.devices())"
 ```

+If JAX detects your GPU, the devices output should include `gpu:0`.

 ## Troubleshooting

-### CUDA Version Mismatch
+### CUDA Not Found

+If JAX cannot find your CUDA installation, ensure:
-If you encounter errors related to CUDA versions, ensure your CUDA toolkit version matches the jaxlib+cuda version you've installed.
+1. Your CUDA version matches the jaxlib+cuda version you've installed
+2. CUDA is in your PATH
+3. You've installed the correct drivers for your GPU

 ### Memory Issues with GPU

 If you encounter GPU memory errors, you might need to limit JAX's GPU memory usage:

 ```python